Puppy Teething Symptoms

 Advertisement

-Remember that while chewing will likely lessen once your puppy has finished teething, that doesn't mean the chewing will stop.
-Continue to provide suitable chew toys and plenty of exercise and play.
-Teach her useful commands, such as "leave it" or "drop it."
+Remember that while chewing will likely lessen once the teething stage is over, that doesn't mean the chewing will stop entirely.
+Continue to provide suitable chew toys and plenty of exercise and playtime to minimize chewing due to boredom.
+Always redirect inappropriate chewing and teach useful commands, such as "leave it" or "drop it."

 Advertisement